Emmascholar/Emmascholar/README.md

 #### Data Scientist and Machine Learning Scientist

-I am critical in thinking when it comes to presenting ideas and pulling up solution to a particular problem.
+I am critical in thinking when it comes to presenting ideas and pulling up solution to ANY problem.
 I enjoy building models and creating solution from data insight.

 Skills:
 * Machine learning